lliryc/media_agents/README.md

 # Media Agents

-Media Agents is a Python-based project that implements AI assistant which helps journalists to find news leads and materials for news based on CourtListener online base.
+Media Agents is a Python-based project that implements LLM assistant which helps journalists to find news leads and materials for news based on CourtListener online base.
 This system utilizes natural language processing and a graph-based workflow to find newsworthy stories, extract key facts and references, and compose draft with headline from various opinions and sources.

 ## Features